Atis-tech/Dashboard/README.md

-# Dashboard
+# WAZTE
-Repositories for Dashboard
+Optimized Path Routing for Waste Management Collection using Dijkstra Algorithm and Ant Colony Optimization